apache/cassandra-java-driver/driver-core/Upgrade_guide_to_2.0.rst

     that if you really want to output "IN (?)" with the query builder, you can use QueryBuilder.in(QueryBuilder.raw("?")).

+16. When setting by names in BoundStatement (setX(String, X) methods), if more than one variables have the same name, then all values corresponding to that variable name are set instead of just the first occurrence.

 Non-breaking API Changes
 ------------------------